(CLICK ABOVE FOR ENLARGEMENT – – Photo taken by yours truly when my wife and I visited Tokyo in 1916 to see her relatives)

 There are endless things Japan could do in order to completely correct the wrong it committed during WW2 and even before.
 But it is endless and impossible to satisfy everyone who were victimized by the horror of war.

-Japan as a nation has already profusely apologized for what it had done in WW2 and has made numerous Post-war reparations to Asian nations (as well as other nations) that were brutally victimized by its imperialistic militarism of the past.
+Even though Japan had already apologized for what it had done in WW2 and has made numerous Post-war reparations to Asian nations (as well as other nations) that were brutally victimized by its imperialistic militarism of the past, such apologies in the past did not seem to have been genuinely felt by the victimized nations.

 (The sneak attack on Pearl Harbor, the Bataan march, massacre of the Chinese people in Nanking, China, annexation of the Korean Peninsula and subsequent oppression of the Korean people, annexation of Taiwan, etc. etc. – – the list is endless)